Grand Surrey Canal: Development

 During the second half of the 19th century, the canal was used by the South Metropolitan Gas Company to supply coal using its own fleet of tugs and barges to its gas works site on the Old Kent Road.
 The canal was also heavily used to move timber.
 Tolls for use of the canal were collected at four toll-houses, which were situated near Wells Street bridge in Camberwell, by the junction with the Peckham Branch, by the junction with the Croydon Canal, and at the junction with Greenland Dock.
 At each there was a gate across the towpath, which prevented progress until a toll had been paid.
 The gate was known as a "hatch", from the word for a gate or sluice, and the toll-houses were also called hatches by association.
 The canal was never very profitable, as stiff competition between the London dock companies kept toll rates low.
 A first dividend of 2 per cent was paid in 1819, which increased to 3 per cent the following year, but remained at or below this figure for the life of the canal.

-Below the junction with the Croydon Canal, a railway bridge was built for the Deptford Wharf branch, which was authorised by the London and Croydon Railway Act of 1846.
-In 1854, the London, Brighton and South Coast Railway gained an Act, and the Deptford Wharf Branch was re-routed over the canal at a lower level.
+Below the junction with the Croydon Canal, a railway bridge was built for the Deptford Wharf branch, which was authorised by the London and Croydon Railway Act 1846 (9 & 10 Vict. c. ccxxxiv).
+In 1854, the London, Brighton and South Coast Railway gained an act, the London, Brighton and South Coast Railway Act 1854 (17 & 18 Vict. c. lxi), and the Deptford Wharf Branch was re-routed over the canal at a lower level.
 The canal company campaigned for a swing bridge to be built, but the Railway Commissioners overruled their objections, and a vertical lifting bridge was installed.
 This was 13 ft wide and 31+1/2 ft long, and provided 9+1/2 ft of headroom when it was raised.
 Operation was initially manual, but electric motors were later installed, and it continued to operate until the branch was lifted in 1964.

 The Grand Surrey Canal was the first to have canal police (forerunners of the British Transport Police).
 "Bank rangers" were appointed in 1811 to keep law and order along the length of the canal.